Document version: Overview 2019.B, 14 November 2019.

 Section 15A of the PDP Act contains exemptions from complying with certain IPPs for the purposes of information sharing under the Family Violence Protection Act 2008 (FVP Act).

-The CIP is expressly exempt from IPP 6, meaning that the CIP is not required to provide access to or correct personal information and health information about an individual that the CIP has collected for the purposes of Part 5A of the FVP Act, which relates to information sharing.
+The CIP is expressly exempt from IPP 6, meaning the CIP is not required to provide access to or correct personal information about an individual that the CIP has collected for the purposes of Part 5A of the FVP Act.
+(Part 5A relates to information sharing.)
 The CIP is designed to act as a conduit for information held by other ISEs, who are better placed to determine whether a request for access or correction could pose a risk of harm to victim survivors.

-An ISE may refuse access to information under IPP 6 where a family violence risk has been established, if the individual making the request is a perpetrator or alleged perpetrator.10 This provides ISEs with a greater ability to ensure that victim survivors are not unduly exposed to increased risk by way of perpetrators accessing information about them.11 See IPP 6.7 for more information about providing reasons for denying access or refusal to correct personal information.
+An ISE may refuse access to information under IPP 6 where a family violence risk has been established, if the individual making the request is a perpetrator or alleged perpetrator.13 This provides ISEs with a greater ability to ensure victim survivors are not unduly exposed to increased risk from perpetrators accessing information about them.14 See IPP 6.7 for more information about providing reasons for denying access or refusal to correct personal information.

 For more information about information sharing under the FVP Act, refer to OVIC’s Family violence information sharing scheme and privacy law FAQs.